cboecking/golang-env-setup/cheatsheet_vimgo.md

 * :GoDef ---> jumps to any identifier's declaration
 * :GoDefStack ---> shows the stack of :GoDef
 * :GoDefStackClear ---> clears :GoDefStack
+* :GoDoc ---> opens scratch window with documentation (esc to exit)

 #### Quickfix